 However, for most potential applications of stochastic processes, and of mathematical statistics in general, the situation is more complex.
-We cannot make predictions of future observations based only on reasonable assumptions, we must also use earlier observations, data, to find a reasonable stochastic model.
-Then we can make predictions from this model.
+We cannot make predictions of future observations based only on reasonable assumptions, we must also use earlier observations, data.
+Then we can make predictions from a model taking into consideration the data.
 For example, if we want to predict the range of an electric car on full batteries, we could use data for the ranges of similar cars.
 Using this data, we would build a model for the range of the car in question, and we could then use the model to make predictions.
 A simple model in this situation could be a normal distribution, with parameters $\mu$ and $\sigma$ , representing the expectation and standard deviation of the range.